Entrepreneurship Education Encourages Learning, Acquiring Knowledge and Self-development

 Imagine an ad with spelling mistakes, what kind of impression do you get about the ad owner or about the product/service that it offers?

-In addition, standard language has a role in building our confidence to express ourselves, it can be seen even in comments online.
-When someone writes with misspellings, immediately someone mocks him about that, without regard to the content of the text - and even in anonymous comments, the author's confidence in spelling can be damaged.
+Also, standard language has a role in building our confidence to express ourselves; it can be seen even in comments online.
+When someone writes with misspellings, immediately someone mocks him of its inability to spell correctly, without regard to the content of the text - and even in anonymous comments, the author's confidence in spelling can be damaged.

-So, using a standard language at home and at school, and exposing the kids from an early age to the correct language will make it easy for them to express themselves well and confidently in the future.
+So, using a standard language at home and school, and exposing the kids from an early age to the correct language will make it easier for them to express themselves well and be confident in the future.